queekusme/ThePotionGame/README.md

 e.g. add wings

-to bottle the potion do bottle
+to bottle the potion do 'bottle'

 current ingredients:
-wings
+wings,
+flowers,

 current recipes

 {wings, wings} = potion of health 20

-ommitting one of the wings wil reduce the potency of the potion however at the current time, adding 3 wings is the same as adding 2 wings, i haven't fully implemented over brewing yet
+if the recipe you enter isn't a set recipe, the potion will brew with a random set of stats